farh33n/building-restAPI-for-MLmodel-using-flask/README.md

 ### Model
 Above data is used to train a regression model that predicts NYC Airbnb rental prices/costs.

-### To Run this app:
+### To Run this app locally:
-assuming you are already in flask_env, run below in terminal
+Assuming you are already in flask_env; go to the directory containing app.py and run below in terminal
 ```
 python app.py
 ```